-Early evidence of economic chaos is found in TS detrended data (Barnett and Chen 1988; Chen 1988).
-The main drawback of LLD detrending is its over-dependence on historical boundaries, while the DS series is too erratic from amplifying high-frequency noise (Friedman 1969).
+Early evidence of economic chaos is found in TS detrended data [Barnett and Chen 1988, Chen 1988].
+The main drawback of LLD detrending is its over-dependence of historical boundaries while the DS series is too erratic by amplifying high frequency noise [Friedman 1969].
 The HP filter has two advantages.
-First, it is a localized approach in detrending, without the problem of boundary dependence.
-Second, its frequency response is in the range of business cycles (King and Rebelo 1993).
+First, it is a localized approach in detrending without the problem of boundary-dependence.
+Second, its frequency response is in the range of business cycles [King and Rebelo 1993].
 Some economists argue that the HP filter may transform a unit-root process into false cycles.
 A similar argument is also valid for the unit-root school, because the FD filter obscures complex cycles by amplifying random noise.
 No numerical experiment can solve a philosophical issue.
-In the history of science, the choice of a proper reference is only solved as an empirical issue, i.e., whether or not we can discover some patterns and regularities that are relevant to economic reality.
-We will see that introducing a time-frequency representation and the HP filter.
+In the history of science, the choice of a proper reference can only be solved as an empirical issue, i.e. whether we can discover some patterns and regularities that are relevant to economic reality.
+We will see that introducing a time-frequency representation and the HP filter does reveal some historical features of business cycles, that are not observable through the FD filter.

 In this report, we will demonstrate tests of two monthly time series from the stock market indicators: FSPCOM is the Standard & Poor 500 stock price composite monthly index, and FSDXP, the S&P common stock composite dividend yield.
-The source of this data is the Citibase.
+The source of the data is the Citibase.
 The data covers a period from 1947 to 1992.
 To save space, we only give the plots from the FSPCOM data.
-More tests in macroeconomic aggregates are reported elsewhere (Chen 1994, 1995, 1996).
+More tests in macroeconomic aggregates are reported elsewhere [Chen 1994, 1995, 1996].